Narangba, Queensland: Transport

 Narangba railway station provides regular Queensland Rail City network services to Brisbane and Ipswich, as well as Caboolture and the Sunshine Coast.

 The 663 local loop bus service provides transport throughout the suburb connecting it to train services.
 The 668 service runs from Narangba railway station to the nearby suburb of North Lakes.

 Being near the Bruce Highway, Narangba is accessible to both the Sunshine Coast and Brisbane.

 In 2014 Queensland Rail Translink completed works on the recently refurbished Narangba train station creating a state of the art facility consisting of multiple platforms and secure car parks.
 Narangba train station now forms a staging point for inbound and outbound express trains.

-Climate

-The climate in Narangba is a humid subtropical climate (Köppen climate classification: Cfa).
-It consists of hot, humid and wet summers and mild, mainly dry winters.

-Precipitation in the warmer months is usually from thunderstorms, of which many can be severe.
-It can also come from remnants of cyclones sweeping down the east coast.
-In the winter months, precipitation comes from cold fronts or an Australian east coast low (also known as an ECL).